Wolfgang Büchner (journalist)

 Wolfgang Büchner (born 23 July 1966 in Speyer) is a German journalist.

 Life

 He worked for Deutsche Presse-Agentur (dpa).
 From September 2013 to December 2014 Büchner was editor-in-chief for German magazine Der Spiegel.
 Since 1 July 2015 he works for Swiss newspaper Blick.
 He is member of organisation Reporters Without Borders.

+From 2021 to 2025 he served as the Deputy Spokesperson of the German Government under chancellor Scholz.